mkner/basic-pid/README.md

-LVDR (Lateral Velocity Differential Regulator) for keeping the wheel velocities in sync for differential drive mobile robots when traversing a straight line path and ADVR (Angular Differential Velocity Regulator) for tracking a heading angle using typical motion control input signals (v,w) for linear & angular velocities.
+LVDR (Lateral Velocity Differential Regulator) for keeping the wheel velocities in sync for differential drive mobile robots when traversing a straight line path and ADVR (Angular Differential Velocity Regulator) for tracking a heading angle using typical motion control input signals (v,w) for linear and angular velocities.

 Installation: